Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-One reason why Canon and Nikon are such popular choices among DSLR photographers is because of the large number of interchangeable lenses available for them.
+One reason why Canon and Nikon (like the Nikon D3500) are such popular choices among DSLR photographers is because of the large number of interchangeable lenses available for them.
 Remember from our introductory article — What is a DSLR camera? — that each DSLR has a particular lens mount upon which only certain lenses will fit.
 Fewer lenses are available for the Pentax KAF2 mount than for Canon and Nikon cameras.
 Although there is a nice collection of lenses for Pentax DSLR cameras, some photographers will look toward starter DSLR cameras for Canon and Nikon so that the lenses they purchase for those entry-level models can be migrated to more advanced cameras in the same brand family later, while still having access to the wider range of lenses.

 Images shot with the K-S2’s kit lens were pretty good, as Ricoh tends to offer pretty nice kit lenses for its Pentax DSLRs.
-You’ll still want to migrate to a more feature rich and well-built lens at some point, but the kit lens easily will meet the needs of most entry-level photographers initially.
+You’ll still want to migrate to a more feature-rich and well-built lens at some point, but the kit lens easily will meet the needs of most entry-level photographers initially.

 Burst mode options are a bit below average with the Pentax K-S2 versus other DSLRs.
 Its memory buffer size limits it to about 30 JPEG photos or about 10 RAW photos before the camera needs to pause to copy the data to the memory card.
 These numbers are not able to compete with most best DSLR cameras.